aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-features/file-formats-and-conversions/adobe-portable-document-format-pdf/_index.md

 {{% alert color="primary" %}}

 Any document loaded into Aspose.Cells can be converted to PDF that conforms to the [PDF 1.5](https://docs.fileformat.com/pdf/) or [PDF/A-1b](https://docs.fileformat.com/pdf/a/) specification.
 Aspose.Cells goes to great lengths to faithfully convert Microsoft Excel documents to PDF.
-Most of the time the look of the final PDF document will be indistinguishable from the original Microsoft Excel document.
+Most of the time, the look of the final PDF document will be indistinguishable from the original Microsoft Excel document.

 {{% /alert %}}
 ## **PDF in Aspose.Cells**